JFDesigner/FastSNOW/README.md

 2. Before submitting, click the plugin icon in the toolbar and proceed by clicking the "Generate" button.
 This will create the new URL and place it into the Generated URL box.
 To copy the URL, simply press the Copy URL button.
 You will see a message appear on screen if this was successful.

-* It is recommended you shorten the URL using Bitly (with a link provided in the popup) since the links produced are very lengthy.
+* It is recommended you shorten the URL using [Google Url Shortener](https://goo.gl/) (with a link provided in the popup) since the links produced are very lengthy.
 Also, the URL is saved in the box on close of the pop-up, so you don't have to worry if you accidently closed it.
 There is the option to clear the text box as well if it is necessary.

 ###Other Notes
 How this works is it stores the html form ID and value within the URL.
 This is done by using a hash at the end of the URL and using the format of `<formID>=<formValue>&` for each entry that needs to be filled on the webpage.